clemenko/tactical_edge/README.md

 To maximize the portability we added a [Gl.inet Beryl Travel Route](https://www.gl-inet.com/products/gl-mt1300/).
 The router is great for extending the connectivity to additional devices like a laptop.
 The router also has a "repeater" function for Wifi.
 Meaning all the nodes and reach the internet for updating and initial loading of software.
 And of course an internal DHCP server.
 As a side note, some of the Gl.iNet routes also have WireGuard (VPN) capabilities.

-One last piece to this architecture is a simple five port ethernet switch.
-If we were to only use two nodes the GL.iNet router would be able to handle all the internal traffic.
+One last piece to this architecture is a [Netgear GS105](https://www.netgear.com/business/wired/switches/unmanaged/gs105/) five port 1 Gigabit ethernet switch.
+The switch provides communication between the nodes.
+The switch could easily be upgrade to 2.5 Gigabit if needed.
+Also, if was only two nodes the GL.iNet router would be able to handle all the internal traffic.

 ![lunchbox](img/lunchbox.jpg)